 $ helm install weblogic-operator ./weblogic-operator --namespace weblogic-operator

-.The Domain resource type is defined by a Kubernetes CustomResourceDefinition (CRD) resource.
-The domain CRD provides Kubernetes with the schema for operator domain resources and there must be one domain CRD installed in each Kubernetes cluster that hosts the operator.
-If you install multiple operators in the same Kubernetes cluster, then they all share the same domain CRD.
+.The Domain and Cluster resource types are defined by Kubernetes CustomResourceDefinition (CRD) resources.
+The Domain and Cluster CRDs provide Kubernetes with the schema for WebLogic-related resources and these two CRDs must be installed in each Kubernetes cluster that hosts the operator.
+If you install multiple operators in the same Kubernetes cluster, then they all share the same CRDs.

-When does a Domain CRD need to be manually installed?
+When do the Domain and Cluster CRDs need to be manually installed?

-Typically, the operator automatically installs the CRD for the Domain type when the operator first starts.
+Typically, the operator’s webhook deployment automatically installs the CRDs when it first starts.

-However, if the operator lacks sufficient permission to install it,
+However, if the webhook lacks sufficient permission to install the CRDs,

-then you may choose to manually install the CRD in advance by using one of the provided YAML files.
+then you must choose to manually install the CRD documents in advance by using the provided YAML files.

-Manually installing the CRD in advance allows you to run the operator without giving it privilege
+Manually installing the CRDs in advance allows you to run the operator without giving it privilege

-(through Kubernetes roles and bindings) to access or update the CRD or other cluster-scoped resources.
+(through Kubernetes roles and bindings) to access or update the CRD documents or other cluster-scoped resources.

 This may be necessary in environments where the operator cannot have cluster-scoped security privileges,

-such as on OpenShift when running the operator with a Dedicated
+such when running the operator with a Dedicated

 namespace strategy.